 The claim that the proposal will restore or enhance biodiversity on the site is simply at odds with the evidence of the surveys conducted in the quarry and with what the application actually says.
 There will be an irreparable loss of habitats that support many important and rare species.
 (Ecological Impact Assessment Report (EIA) Sep.
 2018)

 The proposal confines its mitigation of habitat loss to the quarry site itself.
 But many of the species, including rare or protected species inhabiting the area are supported by the connectivity of hedgerows, water bodies and woodland that surround or radiate out from the quarry.

-The following letters of objection explain clearly the overall potential ecological harm:
+The following letters of objection explain clearly the overall potential ecological harm of the proposal:

-The various bat species, as an example, the EIA reports on the wide range of bats observable right across the site.
+Taking the various bat species as an example, the EIA reports on the wide range of bats observable right across the site.
 However the proposed mitigation is confined just to the extreme northern section, ignoring the flyways that pass north-south .

 The following redacted letter was written in objection to WWW, but it raises points petinent to the potential for the Covers Farm infill proposal to disrupt Westerham’s bat populations: